 It's important to think about the income you're likely to need in retirement.

-Pensions could be one important way to support your retirement.
+Pensions could be one important way to support you in later life.
 Another may be your home (some people talk about their property as their pension) and another could be all your other savings and investments such as deposit accounts and shares.
 Your retirement income may come from any combination of these.

 Average life expectancy is also increasing, meaning that the length of your retirement could be longer than you expect.
-So it's important to think about the income you're likely to need in your retirement and how a pension could help generate it.
+So it's important to think about the income you're likely to need in the future and how a pension could help generate it.

 With any form of investment, including a pension, the value can go down as well as up and so it is worth noting that you may not get back what you put in.

-There are three main categories of pension provision to consider: State pensions, Company pensions and Individual pensions.
+There are three main categories of pension provision to consider: State pensions, workplace pensions and Individual pensions.